PaulZaman/PaulZaman/README.md

 ## 🇫🇷 About Me 🇫🇷
 I am a passionate French student in computer science with a keen interest in financial markets.
 My GitHub projects reflect my diverse range of skills and interests, including Python games, mathematical algorithms (graph theory, algorithmic trading), full-stack websites, data analysis, and machine learning.
+I have many other projects that I would love to mention, but they are private as they were developed specifically for companies.

 ##  🛠️ Skills 🛠️